Review: Get the right fit and sound with the Jabra Elite 7 Pro

-For several years now, Jabra has been consistent in how it has approached wireless earbuds.
+For several years now, Jabra has been consistent in approaching wireless earbuds.
 The combination of audio performance and reliability has positioned the company in the upper echelon year after year.
-When it's time to refresh things, Jabra usually aims straight for the design to deal with concerns over fit and comfort.
+However, when it's time to refresh things, Jabra usually aims straight for the design to deal with concerns over fit and comfort.

-That was clearly a major motivation behind the Elite 7 Pro, arguably the current flagship despite the ongoing presence of the Elite 85t.
+That was clearly a major motivation behind the Elite 7 Pro, arguably the current flagship, despite the ongoing presence of the Elite 85t.
 The Elite 7 Pro also share the distinction with the Elite 7 Active, which are basically identical in every way save for a couple of design changes.
 To stand out as among Jabra's best, the Elite 7 Pro had to balance out in all the right ways.

 At a glance